hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 <hr>
-Thanks to Rif A. Saurous, Serge Belongie, and others who commented.
+Thanks to Rif A. Saurous, Serge Belongie, Juliet Fiss, and others who commented.